Power Morcellator Lawsuit

 Laparoscopic power morcellator surgical devices were created to remove possible cancerous tissue from women, particularly from their uterus.
 Unfortunately, manufacturers did not do enough testing beforehand to determine if these devices were safe.

 As a result, many women developed cancer or other life-threatening health problems after undergoing surgical procedures involving power morcellators.
 Injuries caused by power morcellator surgical devices can be serious.
 Knowing what to do afterwards can be confusing.

-That’s why we want to meet with you.
+That's why we want to meet with you.
 Our Texas attorneys at Tracey & Fox have years of experience handling complicated legal cases involving dangerous drugs and defective medical devices.
-We understand how the legal system works and know what it takes to win.
+We understand how the legal system works and relentlessly advocate for our clients.

 Cancer and Power Morcellators